Empirical Framework for Cournot Oligopoly with Private Information: Introduction

-To illustrate an application of our method, we use monthly data on the global market for crude oil.
-We consider 20 major crude oil-producing countries from January 1992 to December 2019 and treat each country as a firm with private information about its variable costs.
-Variable costs comprise daily rental rates for drilling rigs, prices for steel, site preparation costs, construction costs, capital costs, and general equipment rental costs.\footnote{While some of these variable cost components (e.g., steel prices) are likely to be known by everyone, others (e.g., rental rates, equipment rental, and capital costs) are likely to be private information.
-For more, see \cite{Kellogg2014}.
-Thus, it is reasonable to treat the variable costs as countries' private information.
-In a related but distinct setting, \cite{HendricksPorterTan1993} model oil lessee with private information.} Although we propose a semi-nonparametric identification strategy, given our small sample size (of 336 months), we make distributional assumptions and propose a maximum likelihood estimation procedure to ensure good finite-sample performance.
+To illustrate our method, we study the monthly global market for crude-oil.
+We consider 20 major crude-oil-producing countries from January 1992 to December 2019.
+In this environment, variable costs comprise rental rates for drilling rigs, prices for steel, site preparation costs, construction costs, capital costs, and general equipment rental costs averaged across all oil fields.\footnote{While some of these costs (e.g., steel prices) may be commonly known, others (e.g., rental rates, equipment rental, and capital costs) are likely to be private information.
+Thus, treating the variable costs as countries' private information is reasonable.} Although we propose a semi-nonparametric identification strategy, given our small sample size (of 336 months), we make distributional assumptions and propose a maximum likelihood estimation procedure to ensure good finite-sample performance.

-To keep the empirical analysis tractable, we treat each country as one firm.
-Thus, we interpret the estimated variable costs as an aggregate measure of costs from several oil fields operating within each country.
+In our empirical exercise, we treat each oil-producing country as if it is a competitive firm in our model.
+This assumption is consistent with the fact that in most oil-producing countries, production decisions are centralized, and state-run companies exploit the reserves.\footnote{An exception is the U.S., where production is decentralized.
+We also consider an extension with conduct parameters that allows price-taking firms as a special case.
+However, given that we only observe the total U.S. production and our focus is on methodology, we treat the U.S. as one firm.} In such cases, the estimated variable costs are an aggregate measure of costs from several oil reserves within each country.
 In that regard, our application is closer to \cite{cdfq13} than to \cite{AskerWexlerLoecker2019}, where the latter provides a detailed empirical analysis of the effect of heterogeneity across oil fields, within and across countries, on total efficiency.
-Furthermore, we assume that all OPEC members behave competitively.
-These two simplifications notwithstanding, the application illustrates the estimation steps properly to apply our method to other products.
+Using counterfactual exercise, we quantify the welfare effect of private information.
+In particular, we estimate the deadweight loss under private information at 16.3\% higher than under complete information.